Jimmy Vasser

-James "Jimmy" Vasser Jr. (born November 20, 1965) is an American former racing driver who competed primarily in the CART series and Champ Car.
+James Edward Vasser Jr. (born November 20, 1965) is an American former racing driver who competed primarily in the CART series and Champ Car.
 Vasser won ten CART series races and won the 1996 CART championship with Chip Ganassi Racing.
 Vasser was the last American to win the CART title.
 Vasser won the 1996 U.S. 500, and had a best finish of fourth at the Indianapolis 500 twice (1994 and 2001).

 Vasser was co-owner of KV Racing Technology, winning the 2013 Indianapolis 500 with driver Tony Kanaan.
 He currently co-owns Vasser Sullivan Racing, claiming the GTD Pro teams title at the 2023 IMSA SportsCar Championship.